despeset/ctxShark/README.md

 ## Caveats

-Only tested with Chrome.
+* Only tested with Chrome.
-Assumes you are using `requestAnimationFrame` -- which you are, right?
+* Assumes you are using `requestAnimationFrame` -- which you are, right?
+* Careful with your recordings -- they can get really large really fast, try just a second or two at first.